AR1sUt3l/TimeManagementApp/README.md

   - Added the Introduction
 * Made the rough draft of the CRC cards and Class Diagrams
 ### Week 2
-* Finished some of the classes: Task, Subject, ...
+* Worked on some of the classes: Task, Type
+* Added some interfaces
-* Added some unit tests for each class
+* Added a few unit tests for Type class